frnprt/frnprt/README.md

 ## Projects
 I mostly like to create tools for my everyday needs, automating boring stuff and finding new ways to pipeline tasks. <br>
 I occasionally upload some of them here or on my [gist](https://gist.github.com/frnprt) page.

+I also try to keep my starred projects section up to date and in order, [check it out](https://github.com/frnprt?tab=stars) if you like!